-The grade you missed isn't in a subject directly relevant to the course, e.g. the C was in French, and you want to study history.
+- The grade you missed isn't in a subject directly relevant to the course, e.g. the C was in French, and you want to study history.

-> - It's not a GCSE grade.
+- It's not a GCSE grade.
 Grades for GCSE English and maths are usually pretty hard requirements, if you miss the 4 or 5 the uni is asking for, you probably won't get a place even if you achieve or exceed the A-level grades you need.

->

-> It's not worth emailing or ringing unis to ask about this before results are out – the admissions departments won't be able to give you an answer.
+It's not worth emailing or ringing unis to ask about this before results are out – the admissions departments won't be able to give you an answer.

->

-> Instead of worrying, try to focus on the things you can control.
+Instead of worrying, try to focus on the things you can control.
 Maybe start researching courses and universities you might be interested in if you do end up using Clearing.

->

-> How can I tell if a particular course will be in Clearing?
+How can I tell if a particular course will be in Clearing?

->

-> Some courses, such as medicine and nursing, are almost never available via Clearing and some unis, like Oxford, Cambridge and LSE, haven't chosen to offer places via clearing yet.
+Some courses, such as medicine, are almost never available via Clearing and some unis, like Oxford, Cambridge and LSE, haven't chosen to offer places via Clearing yet.

->

-> When will Clearing vacancies be available?
+When will Clearing vacancies be available?

->

-> Clearing opens on 5 July – so any courses that are definitely not going to be full in August (regardless of the results) should be listed at that point.
+Clearing opens on 5 July – so any courses that are definitely not going to be full in August (regardless of the results) should be listed at that point.
 This list will then be continually updated following IB results day (also on 5 July), SQA results day in Scotland on 6 August and leading up to the A-level results day on 15 August.

->

-> Remember universities receive all A-level results four days before results day so they have plenty of time to make decisions on your grades ahead of 15 August.
+Remember universities receive all A-level results four days before results day so they have plenty of time to make decisions on your grades ahead of 15 August.
 As they're making decisions in this time period, Clearing places will be continually updated online ready for results day.
 This is because Clearing places will be live in the UCAS search tool throughout the results period.
 Previously Clearing listings were temporarily removed a couple of days before results day and published at 6pm on the evening before A-level results.